xiahualiu/linux-driver-tutorials/i2c.md

 void *i2c_get_clientdata(const struct i2c_client *client);
 ```

-Please be care that i2c client structure DOES NOT HAVE any ops assiociated with the device, instead, linux has i2c stack implement already and we just need to call from these methods to communicate, these ops are:
+Please be care that i2c client structure DOES NOT HAVE any ops assiociated with the device, instead, linux iteself had i2c stack implemented already (in `struct i2c_algorithm`) and we just need to call from these methods to communicate, these ops are:

 #### Plain i2c communication